tgfrerer/island/README.md

 # Project Island

-Project Island is a Vulkan r&d renderer/engine for Linux based systems.
+Project Island is a Vulkan r&d renderer/engine for Linux based systems, written in c/c++.

-Island is made for rapid protoyping and tweaking.
-It combines native performance with fast interactive iteration via fast compilation speeds and code hot-reloading.
+Island supports rapid protoyping and tweaking.
+It combines native performance with fast interactive iteration by allowing hot-reloading of its code, and by being fast to compile.

 Island is under active development, expect lots of change.
-As such, there are no promises that it might be fit for any purpose, and the code here is released in the hope that you might find it entertaining or instructive.
+As such, there are no promises that it might be ready or fit for any purpose, and the code here is released in the hope that you might find it entertaining or instructive.

 ## Island's main features are:

-+ C++ source-code hot-reloading
++ C/C++ hot-reloading
 + GLSL hot-reloading and debugging
 + Parameter tweaks within source code
-+ Dynamic GPU resource management via Framegraph
++ Vulkan backend with dynamic GPU resource management via Framegraph
 + Straight-to-video, image sequence or screen rendering
 + compile to a single static binary with Release target
 + Vulkan validation layers loaded by default for Debug target